GoFund-UST/GoFundUST/README.md

 # Go Fund US(T)
-The Astroport Lockdrop UI is a web frontend used to interact with the Astroport lockdrop contracts.
+The Go Fund US(T) is a web frontend used to interact with the Go Fund US(T) suite of contracts.
 It is intended to be used with the [Terra Station Extension](https://terra.money/extension) plugin for Chromium browsers.

 ## Development